Setting up a custom mailserver domain masks the ActiveCampaign email sending server with your domain.

 When you set up your custom mailserver domain, you will see a different "mailed-by", "sent on behalf", or "sent via" field.

 If you want to completely remove "sent via" from your emails, follow the instructions in this "How do I remove the sent on behalf of header" help article.

-Setting up a custom mail server domain will not change your ActiveCampaign account URL or tracking links.
-For more information on this topic, please see the "Custom domain versus custom mail server domain" help article.
+Setting up a custom mailserver domain does not change your ActiveCampaign account URL or tracking links.
+For more information on this topic, please see the "Custom domain versus custom mailserver domain" help article.

-1. Set up a DNS custom domain (CNAME) record with your webhost.
-This record will need to point to the subdomain to
+Step 1: Set up a DNS custom domain (CNAME) record with your web host.

 Do not edit any other DNS records when setting up the CNAME record.

-Note that it can take from a few minutes to 24 hours for the CNAME record to propagate publicly.
-You can use this tool to verify that the CNAME record for your subdomain is set up correctly.
+Note that it can take a few minutes to 24 hours for the CNAME record to propagate publicly.
+You can use the Google Admin Toolbox to verify that the CNAME record for your subdomain is set up correctly.

 You should see a result like this:

 Every domain host has a slightly different method of doing this.
 Here are instructions for common providers:

 Step 2: When complete, contact our Customer Experience Team to let us know that you're requesting a custom mailserver domain and completed the step above.